Smart Home Product Reviews & Smart Home Product Comparisons

 What is the Ring Lineup?

-The Ring Stick Up Cam Battery offers many of the same features as the wired model with more flexible installation.
-However, there are some trade-offs due to the lack of a stable and consistent power source.
+The Ring Stick Up Cam Battery/Plug-In/Solar offers many of the same features as the Elite model with more flexible power options.
 The two cameras are about the same except for a slightly smaller field of view, less sophisticated motion detection and zones, and single band WiFi without PoE support.

 The Ring Spotlight and Ring Floodlight are designed exclusively for outdoor monitoring and have most of the same features included with the Ring Stick Up Cams.
 The main difference between the Spotlight and Floodlight are the strengths of their lights and the associated power options.